OldManUmby/OSE.SRD.Wiki/README.md

 There is a zip file containing the binaries and man pages, for those who prefer not to use the installer.
 Simply unzip the file and move the binaries and man pages to whatever directory you like.

 By default, Pandoc creates PDFs using LaTeX.
 Because a full MacTeX installation uses four gigabytes of disk space, we recommend BasicTeX or TinyTeX and using the tlmgr tool to install additional packages as needed.
-If you receive errors warning of fonts not found:
+If you receive error warnings of fonts not found:

 `tlmgr install collection-fontsrecommended`